eman3/bearhugs/README.md

-# bearhugs
+# Bear hugs
 Learning the ups and downs of github.
+I just started getting in to this thanks to @mhsjlw